Broadband and Internet outages

 - “Turning it off and on again” is an IT support classic for a reason.
 Sometimes an unexplained drop in broadband connection can be fixed by just restarting your computer and your router

-- Check all connections are securely plugged in: the socket in the wall connecting the router to the internet, the plug delivering power to the router and the cable connecting your router to your device
+- Check all connections are securely plugged in, both the socket in the wall connecting the router to the internet and the plug delivering power to the router

-If that doesn’t help, you’ll need to contact your provider.
+If that doesn’t help, you should contact your provider.
 If you have an alternative internet connection, like mobile phone data, try your provider’s website.
-There will be some kind of tech support page which will ask questions to help identify the problem.
-At some point you’ll probably still need to speak to a human, either via online chat or the phone.
+There will be some kind of tech support page that will ask questions to help identify the problem.
+At some point, you’ll probably still need to speak to a human, either via live chat or on the phone.

 If you have no internet at all, dig out your most recent broadband bill for your provider’s number and ring them.